 The Mazes

-After you’ve explored the miniature land – there’s still lots of excitement to be had!
-Get lost in the traditional hedge maze.
-I found the maze really challenging.
+After you’ve explored the miniature land, there’s still lots of excitement to be had!
+The hedge maze is a real adventure—we got properly lost and laughed the whole way through!

 Mini Golf